cse412-21sp/fatal-police-shooting/README.md

 ### Contribution Statements

-Tim Li worked on maintaining consistency on the Github repo as well as creating visualizations via Tableau.
+Tim Li worked on maintaining consistency on the Github repo, creating some visualizations via Tableau, and facilitating discussions.

-Chris Chen was responsible for arranging meetings as well as writing for most of the paragraphs.
+Chris Chen was responsible for writing the most of the narrative, creating some of the visualizations via Tableau, and arranging meetings.

-Yuchen Sun worked on designing the general layout of the website, creating the demo video and created most of the visualization via D3 and Vega-lite.
+Yuchen Sun worked on creating most of the visualization via D3 and Vega-lite, designing the general layout of the website, and recording the demo video.

 ## Project Proposal Abstract